 Abortion decriminalised in South Australia: On 2 March the SA Parliament passed landmark legislation to remove abortion from the State’s criminal law and regulate it under health law, just like any other health care service, and to eliminate many barriers that have limited access for 50+ years.

-For background, find out how your local Member voted on the Safe Access Zones Bill in 2020.
+Find out how your local Member voted on the Decriminalisation Bill (and the Safe Access Zones Bill).

 saaac acknowledges that